 The undersigned hereby authorizes

-School District to release copies of the following ng official education rec ords:
+School District to release copies of the following ng official education reco ords:

 concerning

-(Full Legal Name of Studen t) (Date of Birth)
+(Full Legal Name of Student t) (Date of Birth)

-from 20to 20
+from 20 45 20

-(Name of Last School Atten ded) (Year(s) of Attend.)
+(Name of Last School Attender) ded) from 20to 20 (Year(s) of Attend.)

 The reason for this request is:

 My relationship to the child is:

-Copies of the records to be released are to be fu irnished to:
+Copies of the records to be released are to be fu rnished to:

+copies of the records to be released are to be ru irmsned to.

 () the undersigned

-() the student
+() the student() other (please specify)

 () other (please specify)

+(01

 (Signature)

-A ddmaga.

-City
+Date:

+. د د میل ۱ ۸

+City:

 State: ZIP

 Phone Number: